USGS-EROS/lcmap-blackmagic/README.rst

     $ make tests

-To update test data held in NGINX cache:
+To update test data held in NGINX cache (requires lcmap-chipmunk running at http://localhost:5656):

 .. code-block:: bash

    $ make update-test-data

 Tests run automatically on every pushed commit to GitHub.
 Travis-CI builds will fail and no Docker image will be pushed if tests do not pass.

 See ``Makefile``, ``deps/docker-compose.yml``, ``deps/nginx.conf``, ``.travis.yml``.

 Versioning
 ----------